An Stad

 An Stad was a guest house located at 30 North Frederick Street, Rotunda, Dublin 1, which was frequented by notable historical figures, including Douglas Hyde, the first President of Ireland, Arthur Griffith, founder of Sinn Féin, author James Joyce, Gaelic Athletic Association (GAA) founder Michael Cusack, writer Brendan Behan and poet William Butler Yeats.
 It was a tobacco shop, guesthouse, restaurant and meeting place and its guests had wide-ranging influence over the Irish Nationalist movement, well-known works of literature and the development of Irish sport in the early 20th century.
 It has been located in various buildings on North Frederick Street, including 1B, 9 and 30 North Frederick street.

 Background

 An Stad (Irish for 'The Stop') was founded on North Frederick Street in Dublin in the late 19th century by Cathal McGarvey, author of the traditional Irish song Star of the County Down, as a meeting place for nationalists and Irish language enthusiasts.
 The activities that took place at An Stad included early morning pro-Independence rallies, Irish language storytelling and even reviews in Irish of works of art.

 History

 Early history

-The house that contained An Stad from the 1920s to the 1990s was built based on a 1795 design by Luke Gardiner, 1st Viscount Mountjoy.
-Much of the early history is unknown.
+The house that contained An Stad from the 1920s to the 1990s was built based on a 1795 design ascribed to a builder or architect employed by Luke Gardiner, 1st Viscount Mountjoy.

+The street was initially laid out by Thomas Sherrard of the Wide Streets Commission following surveys and planning carried out from 1789-90.
+Another one of the commissioners, Frederick Trench, took ten lots on the west side of the street for development from 1793 and it is likely that the building housing An Stad formed one of these lots.
+Trench likely also influenced the naming convention of the street although it may have officially been ascribed to Frederick, Prince of Wales and been influenced by its namesake Frederick Street on the South side of the city developed some decades earlier as well as to a fellow developer, Frederick Jebb who also built houses on the street.